 However, the trauma I endured as a child made it rather difficult for me to follow my inner voice.
 Instead of having the emotional maturity to articulate the pain and hurt I felt as a child I would take my hurt out on the other children at school.

 When I became an adolescent, my self-esteem continued on a downward spiral.
 I made poor choices, dropped out of high school, and suffered from anxiety, and depression.
 In other words, I was in a fragile state and considered an at-risk youth.

 For this reason, I attended an alternate program.
 It was too difficult for me to cope with mainstream high school.
 During this time, I became close to the alternate program counsellor.
 Her name was Maureen.
-She had a heart like no other and her smile lit up every room she entered.
+She had a heart like no other and her smile was infectious.
 Maureen helped me navigate the pain I was going through.
 She made me feel loved when I wasn’t loving myself and became like a mother to me in many ways.
 Sadly, she passed away in 1999 and I never did get to thank her for the guidance she provided me.

 When I was a young adult

 A few years after she passed, I went back to school and studied Early Childhood Education.
 When I was working with young children, I noticed I was particularly interested in learning about children’s social and emotional development.
 I was also a new mother at this time, navigating my own parenting, as well as reflecting on the parenting I received.
 My newfound knowledge of healthy parent-child attachments and their impact forced me to peel back some layers from my past and work on my own personal journey of self-transformation and healing.

 I feel it’s imperative to do my personal healing work in order to break the generational cycle of trauma.